ingdicath/ingdicath/README.md

 # Hello world 👋

-My name is Diana and I'm studing how to become a software engineer.
-There are many challenges involved and it is part of life!!
+My name is Diana and I'm software engineer in progress.

 I'm from Colombia living in the Netherlands since 2019.

-- 🔭 I'm currently working on change my career path and be happy.
 - 🌱 I’m currently learning software engineering at [CODAM](https://www.codam.nl/en/).
 - 🏃 Hobbies: Running -> marathoner x 8, looking for [World Marathon Majors](https://www.worldmarathonmajors.com/about/overview/).
-- ⚡ Background: I am an industrial engineer
+- ⚡ I have a bachelor in industrial engineering.
-- ✨ Mottos:

 - "Life isn't about waiting for the storm to pass.
 It's about learning how to dance in the rain".
 V. Greene
-  - "Great things never came from comfort zones".
-Anonymous
-- 💬👯

 #### How to reach me